erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 import "file2.ext", file
 ```
 ##### Input and output
 Information can be send to the standard output via the *print* statement.
-Any number of expressions separated by comma's can follow *print*.
+Any number of expressions (also none) separated by comma's can follow *print*.
 ```
 >>> str s = "Hello"
->>> print s, " there ", 1 + 2 - 3.14
+>>> print s, "there", 1 + 2 - 3.14
 Hello there -0.14
 ```
+The printed arguments are separated by a space, and after the last argument a newline is printed.
+This behaviour can be supressed by adding *-raw* after the *print* statement (e.g *print -raw 3.14*).
+Note that *-raw* is not followed by a comma.
 The *input* statement reads data from the standard input into a variable.
 Input must be ended by a newline.
 Optionally a string can be specified which is printed before the input is read.
 Multiple variables can be read using a single input statement.
 ```
 input "Please enter your name: " name